decaporg/decap-website/content/docs/azure-backend.md

 weight: 20
 title: Azure
 ---
-.For repositories stored on [Azure](https://portal.azure.com), the `azure` backend allows CMS users to log in directly with their Azure account.
+.F.or repositories stored on [Azure](https://portal.azure.com), the `azure` backend allows CMS users to log in directly with their Azure account.
 Note that all users must have write access to your content repository for this to work.

 In order to get Decap CMS working with Azure DevOps, you need a Tenant Id and an Application Id.